cortesi/modd/README.md

 # Install

-Modd is a single binary with no external dependencies, released for OSX and Linux.
+Modd is a single binary with no external dependencies, released for OSX, Linux, FreeBSD, NetBSD and OpenBSD.
 Go to the [releases page](https://github.com/cortesi/modd/releases/latest), download the package for your OS, and copy the binary to somewhere on your PATH.